 Step 2 is selecting the sequences you wish to import.
 The screen will show you the sequences included in the package file and you can check the ones you wish to import.
 Multi-select can be used to select the items to change.
 Pressing space will toggle the state of any selected items.

-Step 3 Summary of what will be done.
+Step 3 is a summary of what will be done.
 If the summary looks correct, then press next.

 Final step is the actual import with progress showing the steps.
 This will take each sequence selected and map the effects in it to the current profile using the mapping file.
 It will copy in any audio and media files used in the sequences that are imported.
 When it is complete the newly imported sequences will be in the sequence folder and can be opened in the editor to play or further edit.

 The import can map most everything including mark collections, layers, and media files like video and pictures that the effects use.
 One thing it cannot handle is Face mapping.
 If you map the Face elements from the imported sequences to Face elements in the destination that already have Face mappings created, they should generally just work.
 If the imported sequences used image mapping for faces, those will not be included. you may need to map those effects to your existing image maps, or create maps that are appropriate.

 Glad to hear it!